amatree/my-portfolio-html/README.md

 As for fonts, I used `Montserrat` from Google Fonts [link here](https://fonts.google.com/specimen/Montserrat).

 I used https://svgcrop.com/ to crop out white/blank part of a svg image.
-It worked perfectly with a simple one click!
+It works perfectly with a simple one click!

 ## Known Issues